Joint Living Trust Template, Free Download 2026

 Sign, Notarize, and Fund

-Both spouses must sign the trust before a notary public.
+Both spouses must sign the joint trust template download before a notary public.
 After execution, transfer assets into the trust by retitling deeds, bank accounts, and investment accounts in the trust's name.
-Assets not titled in the trust name will not avoid probate unless captured by a pour-over will.
+Assets not titled in the trust name will not avoid probate unless captured by a pour-over will template.

 FeatureFree TemplateCustom (AI or Attorney)